Geolykt/Presence/README.md

 ## Placeholder documentation:

-no required placeholder API exapnsion.
-All placeholders require the player scope to be known
+No Placeholder API exapnsion is required for placeholders and PAPI needn't be installed in order for this plugin to work, though using it might be benificial.
+All placeholders require the player scope to be known, so they may not always be usable.

   - **%presence_claimowner%** <br>
    Obtains the name of the owner of the chunk the player is currently standing on, returns "none" if not applicable